Can I drive my car if I have a Quadriceps Tendon Rupture?

 So what I did was to focus on my internet business and the rehabilitation of my leg.
 The one main hurdle I had was that with my internet business I needed to go to the post office to drop off my orders and I had to do this several times a week if not daily.
 I knew about USPS pick up service request, but unfortunately that didn’t apply to international orders and 70% of my business was international.
 In the beginning my father helped out with taking me to the post office to drop of my orders, but I couldn’t ask him to continue to do that since he was coming all the way from Monroe.
 I didn’t really have friends that were readily accessible so I decided to go against the docs orders and figure out a way to drive myself.

 Driving itself wasn’t such a big issue, getting into my SUV was.
-My ride was and still is a 2001 Nissan Xterra.
-It has been a wonderful car for me and this year I will have had it for over 10 years.
-Now the Xterra sits high off the ground so getting my right leg in was a bitch especially since it had to remain as straight as possible.
+My vehicle was a 2001 Nissan Xterra.
+It has been a wonderful SUV for me and has served me for over 13 years.
+Now the Xterra sits pretty high off the ground so getting my right leg in was a bitch especially since it had to remain as straight as possible.

 In the beginning I would try to lift the leg up and into the car but there were a lot of painful moments.
 I finally figured out that using a small towel or bandanna to wrap and lift up my brace and get my leg in was the ticket.
 Then I realized that I needed my butt to be lifted a little bit higher so my leg could remain straight without it being an issue to drive and also so it wouldn’t be painful.